Brookfield Farm is pleased to bring you Stillaguamish River Wildflower Honey from Northwest Queens, Arlington Washington

-The Stillaguamish River Wildflower Raw Honey from Mark Adams’ bees (NorthwestQueens, Arlington) carries the delicate flavors from the nectar of blackberries, clover, and the myriad of wildflowers that thrive in these upriver meadows.
+The Stillaguamish River Wildflower Raw Honey from Mark Adams’ bees (NorthwestQueens, Arlington) combines the bold flavor of Japanese Knot Weed with the delicate flavors from the nectar of blackberries, clover, and the myriad of wildflowers that thrive in these upriver meadows.

 Mark’s hives are all treatment-free (not even one essential oil) and are placed “as far away as possible from agriculture,” he notes.

 His choice of bee yard locations is part of his commitment to keeping his hives as free from chemicals as possible.
 The upland meadows of the Stillaguamish River meet his high criteria.

 The river, named for the local First Nation’s people, originates in the high Cascades.
 It begins amid talus and cedars as it travels down the western slopes.
 As the river gains depth and breadth, it becomes the breeding grounds for several species of salmon as it tumbles past fields of wildflowers.

 This land, far from agricultural chemicals, reflects Mark’s commitment to breeding queens.

 His work aims for bees that are adapted to the northwest’s damp environment and are resistant to pests, diseases, and pathogens; and can thrive without any treatments.

 “I’ve never treated for mites, ever,” Mark points out.
 “I still have mite treatment strips; the original ones.
 It said do not touch, and I thought ‘I don’t want to put these in the hives’”